 Quirky Winter Pop-Ups

 Each year there seem to be more and more winter pop-ups appearing all over London.
-From the giants such as Winter Wonderland and Winterville to the smaller newbies such as Winterland and the Riverside Igloos, there’s more than enough to keep you occupied throughout the festive period.
+From the giants such as Winter Wonderland and Winterville to the smaller newbies such as Winterland and the Riverside Igloos, there’s more than enough to keep you occupied throughout winter in London.

-My current favourite has to be the Igloos at Coppa Club Tower Hill.
-Probably the most in demand pop-up of 2016, Coppa Club have returned for another year and have upgraded their row of Igloos on the bank of the River Thames.
-They are available to hire for drinks or dinner for up to 8 people.
-The inside of the Igloo is heated and lined with sheepskin blankets and rugs, creating a cosy atmosphere to enjoy a festive dinner with friends.
+Located on the bank of the River Thames, the igloos are available to privately hire for drinks or dinner for groups of up to 8 people.
+The inside of the igloos are heated and lined with sheepskin blankets and rugs, creating a cosy atmosphere to enjoy a festive dinner with friends.